Managing dependencies¶

 Strict mode for CI¶

-Use --locked or --frozen to enforce that the lock file exists and is up to date:
+Use --locked or --frozen to enforce that the lock file exists and is up to date.
+Use --offline when Cargo must fail instead of touching the network:

 # Requires incan.lock to exist and match current deps